 - Proof of a pending I-130 petition

-Submit a copy of the Form I-797C, Notice of Action (receipt letter) that was mailed to you by USCIS that indicates your I-130 petition was accepted.
+Submit a copy of the Form I-797C, Notice of Action (receipt letter) that USCIS mailed to you after filing the I-130 petition.

 If your I-130 petition has already been approved…

-An approved I-130 petition is forwarded to the National Visa Center (NVC).
+After USCIS approves the I-130 petition, they forward the case to the National Visa Center (NVC).
 You’ll need to direct your upgrade request to the NVC.
 You can do this by sending proof of your U.S. citizenship to the NVC.
+Please note that it may take approximately 4-6 weeks for the NVC to receive your case after USCIS approves it.
+The National Visa Center will assign an NVC case number.
 Scan and submit one of the following documents:

 - U.S. Passport